Learning more physically realistic dynamics in machine-learning based weather forecasting with latent-space constraints: Introduction

+In practice, explicitly enforcing multivariable consistency in ML-based forecast models remains highly challenging.
+The atmosphere comprises many interacting dynamical modes and constraints spanning a wide range of spatial and temporal scales, and their couplings are often strongly nonlinear~\cite{kalnayAtmosphericModelingData2002}.
+Further, these nonlinear couplings evolve with the synoptic flow (known as flow dependency)~\cite{kalnayAtmosphericModelingData2002,bannisterReviewForecastError2008}, making them difficult to represent explicitly and accurately.
+Most current attempts to enforce physical consistency explicitly in ML-based weather models have been largely empirical and hand-designed, i.e., relying on conservation-correction modules~\cite{shaImprovingAIWeather2025a}, weak hydrostatic-balance constraints in the loss~\cite{subramaniamImposingFundamentalDynamical2025}, or spatially filtered loss functions~\cite{kochkovNeuralGeneralCirculation2024}.
+Although effective, these empirical strategies remain insufficient to account for the diverse and complex physical consistency in the atmosphere.

-Another limitation of current ML-based forecast models lies in the absence of a unified framework for integrating heterogeneous and correlated data sources.
-Many models rely exclusively on reanalysis products, most commonly ERA5~\cite{hersbachERA5GlobalReanalysis2020}, and treat them as the truth~\cite{biAccurateMediumrangeGlobal2023,lamLearningSkillfulMediumrange2023,chenFuXiCascadeMachine2023,kochkovNeuralGeneralCirculation2024,langAIFSECMWFsDatadriven2024,chenOperationalMediumrangeDeterministic2025}, even though different variables have various degrees of quality and uncertainties.
-Others have recently shifted entirely to observation-only training paradigms to avoid using reanalysis data~\cite{vandalGlobalAtmosphericData2024,alexeGraphDOPSkilfulDatadriven2024}.
-This assumes, however, that the set of observations is sufficient to constrain the entire dynamics of the system~\cite{falascaNeuralModelsMultiscale2025}.
-From the perspective of data assimilation (DA)~\cite{kalnayAtmosphericModelingData2002}, such practices conflict with two fundamental principles.
-First, all data sources, including reanalysis fields, contain inherent uncertainties that may also be correlated.
-Second, a theoretically optimal approach should maximize information extraction from diverse data sources, rather than privileging one specific type.
-These considerations necessitate a more principled framework that jointly leverages observations and reanalysis for training ML-based forecast models.
+A parallel limitation is the lack of a unified framework for learning atmospheric dynamics from heterogeneous data sources of varying quality.
+Most ML-based forecast models~\cite{biAccurateMediumrangeGlobal2023,lamLearningSkillfulMediumrange2023,chenFuXiCascadeMachine2023,kochkovNeuralGeneralCirculation2024,langAIFSECMWFsDatadriven2024,chenOperationalMediumrangeDeterministic2025} are trained exclusively on reanalysis products, most commonly ERA5~\cite{hersbachERA5GlobalReanalysis2020}, despite their known imperfections for some variables~\cite{tangHaveSatellitePrecipitation2020, laversEvaluationERA5Precipitation2022} and in regions with limited observational coverage.
+Others have recently shifted entirely to observation-only training paradigms to avoid using reanalysis data~\cite{vandal2025global,alexeGraphDOPSkilfulDatadriven2024}, assuming that the available observations are sufficient to constrain the entire dynamics of the system~\cite{falascaNeuralModelsMultiscale2025}.
+However, from a DA perspective, any informative data can, in principle, contribute to improved posterior estimation, provided that its uncertainty is properly quantified~\cite{kalnayAtmosphericModelingData2002}.
+This concept was recently demonstrated in ~\cite{yuvalNeuralGeneralCirculation2026}, which trained a forecast model using ERA5 together with a satellite precipitation product and achieved improved precipitation forecast skill.
+However, this approach requires extensive empirical tuning of the relative weights assigned to different data sources in the loss function, making it cumbersome in practice.
+Therefore, a more principled framework that jointly leverages observations and reanalysis to train ML-based forecast models is needed to guide the development of future ML forecast models.